The WotWots: Production

 The WotWots was created and developed by children's author Martin Baynton in partnership with filmmaker Richard Taylor, who had previously collaborated on the TV series adaptation of Baynton's book Jane and the Dragon.
-WotWots is produced by Pūkeko Pictures, a production company founded by Baynton, Taylor, and Tania Rodger.
+WotWots is produced by Pukeko Pictures, a production company founded by Baynton, Taylor, and Tania Rodger.
 Baynton's son Theo is the series' director, and his daughter Terri is one of the writers.

-The puppet-like WotWots characters are computer-animated over live-action footage by the Weta Workshop, the visual effects company founded by Taylor and Rodger, well known for its work on the Lord of the Rings film trilogy.
+The puppet-like WotWots characters are animated over live-action footage by the Weta Workshop, the visual effects company founded by Taylor and Rodger, well known for its work on the Lord of the Rings film trilogy.
 Episodes are filmed on location at Auckland Zoo, Wellington Zoo and Melbourne Zoo, as well as undisclosed beach and farm regions.

 Since the WotWots' language consists almost entirely of the syllables "wot" and "wotty", co-creator Martin Baynton also acts as an interactive narrator for the series, serving as a translator both for the aliens' efforts to understand Earth and the human viewership trying to understand them.
 In the UK, the narrator is played by Nicholas Parsons, and in Poland by Vladimir Press.
 Baynton also provides the voice for SpottyWot, while South African actress Nathalie Boltt voices DottyWot.
 Janet Roddick voices the WotWots' computer; she is replaced by Fiona Lewis in the UK version.